kdoore/CS2335-Gitbook/state_controlled_number_game.md

 ![](numberGameFSM.png)

-###Flow-Chart Logic and Finite State Machine - Event Dynamics Combined
+###Flow-Chart Logic and Finite State Machine - Overlay
 The diagrams below show how we can integrate the Finite State Machine (FSM) structure with our Flow-Chart logic.
 The FSM provides a higher-layer of structural abstraction to our logic.
-We can see that each time we have an input diamond in our flow-chart, we're checking to see if specific events have happened.
+We can see that each time we have an input diamond in our flow-chart, we're checking to see if specific events have happened, these input events are seen as arcs / arrows between states in the FSM.

 From the Initialize state, we're checking to see if the user inputs either a Y or an N, we can ignore all other input, because when the system is in the Initialize state, those are the only events that can cause the system to transition to a different state:

 If activeState is Initialize, Event Y causes transition so activeState becomes Start